mw3i/python-module-grapher/README.md

 - color nodes based on whether they're internal, external, or from the python standard lib
 - plot variables/functions that are shared across scripts (im finding this to be sort of difficult)
 - finding a way to organize nodes based on whether they all fall in the same directory
+- convert to html/javascript and add to personal website 🤙